keboola/developers-docs/cli/structure/index.md

 Codes are stored in native files according to the type of transformation.
 I.e., Snowflake transformations store the codes in `.sql` files.

-Example of a Snowflake Transformation configuration:
+Example of a Snowflake transformation configuration:

 {: .image-popup}
 ![Screenshot -- A transformation directory example](/cli/structure/directory-transformation-example.jpg)